PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 **100 Points Found, 30 Left!**

 * * *
 Just when I thought it would be over, it looks like we need to create a password list.
-It has been while since I generated a password list so I [Had to do some reading](https://www.rootinstall.com/tutorial/creating-custom-wordlists-using-crunch-utility/)
+It has been while since I generated a password list so I [Had to do some reading](https://www.rootinstall.com/tutorial/creating-custom-wordlists-using-crunch-utility/).

+The referrence `sudo is wheely good` seems to be referring to the wheel group.
+Just not sure where this comes into play yet.

 ## Brute Force

 ### Crunch

 Below are the commands I used to generate my password file.
 I followed the hints from our last flag.
-I had to look up Rick's old Band **The Flesh Curtains**.
-This also took a while, my first to password list failed.
+I had to look up Rick's old Band name.
+Turn out it is **The Flesh Curtains**.
+This brute forcing took a long time.My first 3 password list failed.
 Running them is time consuming as well even if you adjust the thread levels.

  ```
  1227  crunch 5 5 -t ,%the -o password.txt
  1229  crunch 5 5 -t ,%The >> password.txt